CLI Reference

 Example:

-project-planton tofu apply --manifest database.yaml
+project-planton tofu apply -f database.yaml

 validate